Adorable Christmas Read-Alouds for Kindergarten and First Grade

 Sneezy the Snowman by Maureen Wright

-Sneezy the Snowman is such a cute story about a snowman who is always cold and keeps causing himself to melt.
+Our final Read Alouds for Kindergarten and 1st Grade, we recommend is Sneezy the Snowman.
+In this cute story about a snowman who is always cold and keeps causing himself to melt.
 The rhymes just roll off your tongue as you read and the pattern and repetition help the kids follow along and predict what’s going to happen.
 After reading the story to the class for the first read we will have students think of the cause and effects that happen throughout the story.
 They will love writing why Sneezy melted.
 The second time we read the story the students will write what the text said and compare it to what the illustration showed.
 For the third read the students will write a different snowman ending.
 They are going to love this cute story and they will be excited to make the melted snowman craft.